 A slip and fall or other accident on someone else’s property can represent a serious financial burden on the victim and his or her family.
 If you or a loved one suffered harm on someone else’s premises and think the property owner be responsible, this person or entity may owe you compensation.
-Contact the Savannah attorneys at Butler Prather LLP today to schedule a free review of your legal options after an injury.
+Contact the Savannah slip and fall attorneys at Butler Prather LLP today at (706) 322-1990 to schedule a free review of your legal options after an injury.

 We’re committed to helping victims of negligence gain compensation for their material and intangible losses.
 Here’s what we offer our clients.

 - Our firm has more than 30 years experience, which we’re ready to put to work for you.